ATGUAG/ATPase/README.md

 which has sadly been inactive since 2015.
 Almost every aspect of the app has been changed/re-written so the fork status of the Github repository got detached upon [user request](https://github.com/andOTP/andOTP/issues/145).
 But all credit for the original version and for starting this project still goes to Bruno!"
 Later on, andOTP also went unmaintained (See [this XDA post](https://forum.xda-developers.com/t/app-4-4-open-source-andotp-open-source-two-factor-authentication-for-android.3636993/post-87021655) for more details.)"
+Although the project is public, it is not published yet!

 ## Features: